-economics (3-0-3).
+ECO 497 Business Internship: Economics (3-0-3).
 Provides opportunities for the application of economics knowledge and skills to actual problems in a real-life work setting.
 Enhances learning and soft skills through practical experience.
 Reinforces objective-setting and performance measurement through a structured reporting process.
-Requires skills through practical experience.
-Reinforces objective-setting and performance measurement through a structured reporting process.
-Requires a minimum duration of 15 weeks (240 contact hours, with a minimum of 16 hours per week) of on-the-job training in an approved organization.
+Requires a minimum duration of 15 weeks (240) contact hours, with a minimum of 16 hours per week) of on-the-job training in an approved organization.
 Restricted to students in economics major.
 Graded as Pass/Fail.
 Prerequisite: junior II standing.